enyojs/enyo-docs/developer-guide/getting-started/first-steps.md

     cd enyo-dev
 ```

-If you've been instructed to use a specific version of the `enyo-dev` tools,
+If you want to use a specific version of the `enyo-dev` tools, enter the
-use the following command:
+following command:

 ```
     git checkout <version number>
 ```

-Finally, complete the initial setup by issuing the following commands:
+Finally, complete the initial setup by issuing two additional commands:

 ```
     npm install